 Cataracts tend to develop slowly and in the early stages there may be no symptoms.
-But as years pass and the cataracts progresses, vision problems become more noticeable.
+But as years pass, the cataract progresses and vision problems become more noticeable.

 Some of the first signs that indicate that a cataract has developed include:

-· A greater enjoyment of social activities and passions and hobbies
+- A greater enjoyment of social activities, passions and hobbies.

 Eye cataract surgeries will be carried out in the following countries: Guinea Bissau, Pakistan & Yemen